sherryazhang/arrival/README.md

 ### the analysis
 The output of the query is number of orders for each hour from 0 to 23.
-With it, I created a bar chart to visualize the order distribution:
+With it, I create a bar chart to visualize the order distribution:\
 \
 <img width="545" height="395" alt="Screenshot 2025-10-23 at 11 36 26 AM" src="https://github.com/user-attachments/assets/a9f71c45-2a11-4024-b51b-e75ef9d9c725" />